 Developing a new type of drug – recombinant polyclonal antibodies

-Our GigaGen group is taking a groundbreaking approach to treat HBV, a widespread disease with significant morbidity.
+Our GigaGen group is taking a groundbreaking approach to treat infectious diseases, such as HBV, a widespread disease with significant morbidity.
 Despite currently available therapies and vaccines, HBV affects more than 296 million people worldwide,3 resulting in more than 800,000 deaths each year.3

 1 Serra A, Marzo N, Pons B, Maduell P, López M, Grancha S. Characterization of antibodies in human immunoglobulin products from different regions worldwide.
 Int J Infect Dis.
 2021;104:610-616. doi:10.1016/j.ijid.2021.01.034